$12.00 – $49.00

 - No Hassle Refunds

 - Secure Payments

-223 Brass also known as the .223 Remington cartridge is by far one of the most popular rifle casings.
-It was originally designed for hunting purposes and later was adapted by the military with certain upgraded features to create the 5.56 Nato Brass.
+The 5.56mm also known as the .223 Remington cartridge is by far one of the most popular rifle casings.
+It was originally designed for hunting purposes and later was adapted by the military with certain upgraded features to create the 5.56 NATO round.
 You will often see and hear many shooters talk about the 223 and 5.56mm NATO brass interchangeably.
 The differences are subtle and if you are shooting at the range, there really is no difference.
 However, this won’t stop shooters from spending hours debating this.

 We just want you to know you are getting top quality casings no matter whether you are looking to shoot 223 or 5.56mm.

 Why Is 223 Brass So Popular?